About the Committee

 - Our work on graduate level courses pertaining to ethics and epidemiology and/or public health is now complete.
 Syllabi for 30 universities plus additional teaching resources can be found at the following link: Ethics Committee Syllabus Collection Project

-3. Highlighted Publications (chronological from most recent)
+3. Highlighted Publications

 - McKeown RE, Weed DL, Kahn JP, Stoto MA.
 American College of Epidemiology Ethics Guidelines: Foundations and dissemination.
 Sci Engineer Ethics 2003; 9: 207-214.
 (PDF version)